Child protection and E-Safety

 Are you worried about online sexual abuse or the way someone has been communicating with you online?
 Help and support can be found on the CEOP website: https://www.ceop.police.uk/safety-centre

-For additional internet safety information visit: https://www.thinkuknow.co.uk or https://www.childnet.com or https://saferinternet.org.uk
+For additional internet safety information visit: Digital Parenting – Vodafone UK News Centre or https://www.thinkuknow.co.uk or https://www.childnet.com or https://saferinternet.org.uk

 Download online safety guide